Seifalla/C-Boolean-Satisfiability-Problem-Solver/README.md

 To run on many instances: compile and run ./hw3

+To test the hill-climbing algorithm, uncomment line 78

 # Data Structure:

 I am using a vector to represent the formula where each element is a vector of integers representing the clause, and each integer represents the variable index.